knative/docs/serving/samples/helloworld-java/README.md

    helloworld-java     helloworld-java.default.example.com
    ```

-1. Now you can make a request to your app to see the result.
-Replace
+1. To make a request to your app and see the result, use:
-   `{IP_ADDRESS}` with the address you see returned in the previous step.

    ```shell
    curl -H "Host: helloworld-java.default.example.com" http://{IP_ADDRESS}

    Hello World: Spring Boot Sample v1
    ```
+**Note**
+Replace `{IP_ADDRESS}` with the address you saw returned in the previous step.
 ## Removing the sample app deployment

+## Removing the sample
-To remove the sample app from your cluster, delete the service record:
+1. To remove the sample app from your cluster, use:

 ```shell
 kubectl delete --filename service.yaml